bobgilmore/githooks/README.md

     cd (into the newly-created repository directory)
     ./setup.sh path_to_repo_that_you_want_to_add_hooks_to

 This will create symbolic links in the `.git` directory of the repo that you're adding to, which will point to this githooks repo.
+It will also write to the git config variable hooks.symlinksourcerepo, used by the git hooks in https://github.com/bobgilmore/dotfiles to provide effective instructions for leveraging the original installation of this repo, rather than prompting the user to re-clone.

 Updating the Hooks
 ==================